The following patent was granted by

 purposes.

-unit 8 to enter all pertinent data for his visa application.
+display unit 8 to enter all pertinent data for his visa

-Any data that are deemed imperative is a required field on
+application.
+Any data that are deemed imperative is a

-the data entry system of the Kiosk 1.
-If the applicant
+required field on the data entry system of the Kiosk 1.
+If

-refuses, or cannot enter the required data, a number of
+the applicant refuses, or cannot enter the required data, a

-actions take place.
-Firstly, the applicant is prompted
+number of actions take place.
+Firstly, the applicant is

-whether they need personal assistance.
-If this is in the
+prompted whether they need personal assistance.
+If this is

-affirmative, then the consulate personnel are notified that
+in the affirmative, then the consulate personnel are

-assistance is required by the applicant at a specific Kiosk
+notified that assistance is required by the applicant at a

-1. On the other hand, if the applicant does not have the
+specific Kiosk 1.
+On the other hand, if the applicant does

-required data in-hand, then they can elect to suspend the
+not have the required data in-hand, then they can elect to

-visa application process and return at a later date.
-Another
+suspend the visa application process and return at a later

-option is simply for the applicant to abandon the visa
+date.
+Another option is simply for the applicant to abandon

-application and walk out of the consulate.
-In the latter two
+the visa application and walk out of the consulate.
+In the

-options, the applicant's record in Memory 4 is tagged with a
+latter two options, the applicant's record in Memory 4 is

-pertinent reason code and the kiosk session is terminated.
+tagged with a pertinent reason code and the kiosk session is

-At no point is the applicant allowed to continue with the
+terminated.
+At no point is the applicant allowed to continue

-visa application unless the current required field is
+with the visa application unless the current required field

 entry technique of using required fields, reduces the